DataShades/ckanext-files/README.md

 ckan files stream e21162ab-abfb-476c-b8c5-5fe7cb89eca0
 ```

-Alternatively, we can use Redis CLI and to get the content of the file.
-Note,
+Alternatively, we can use Redis CLI to get the content of the file.
+Note, you
-you cannot get the content via CKAN API, because it's JSON-based and streaming
+cannot get the content via CKAN API, because it's JSON-based and streaming
 files doesn't suit its principles.

 By default, Redis driver puts the content under the key